-Berry, IJ, Steele, JR, Padula, MP & Djordjevic, SP 2016, 'The Application of terminomics for the identification of protein start sites and proteoforms in bacteria.', Proteomics, vol. 16, no. 2, pp. 257-272.View/Download from: UTS OPUS or Publisher's site
+Berry, IJ, Steele, JR, Padula, MP & Djordjevic, SP 2016, 'The Application of terminomics for the identification of protein start sites and proteoforms in bacteria.', Proteomics, vol. 16, no. 2, pp. 257-272.View/Download from: Publisher's site

 Protein terminomics, or the study of amino acids sequences at the protein amino or carboxyl

 terminus has rapidly evolved as a proteomic discipline due to significant methodological improvements